tensorflow/tfjs-website/docs/guide/platform_environment.md

 *Versus JavaScript*: WASM binaries are generally much faster than JavaScript bundles for browsers to load, parse, and execute.
 JavaScript is dynamically typed and garbage collected, which can cause slowdowns at runtime.

-*Versus WebGL*: WASM is faster than WebGL at the point where the benefits of GPU parallelization are outweighed by the fixed overhead costs of executing WebGL shaders.
+*Versus WebGL*: WebGL is faster than WASM for most models, but for tiny models WASM can outperform WebGL due to the fixed overhead costs of executing WebGL shaders.
 The “When should I use WASM” section below discusses heuristics for making this decision.